pbnather/Crispy/docs/README.md

 Crispy was developed using Android SDK (Java) and Architecture Components.
 There are only two activities, one of which is FirebaseUI activity for user authentication.
 All other views are made with fragments.
 The app also relies on some third-party libraries.
+One can read more in the [project's report](https://github.com/pbnather/Crispy/blob/master/docs/Crispy_Project_Report.pdf).

 ## Android